Student, Faculty, and Staff Surveys and Studies

 Student Satisfaction Inventory (SSI)

-Berea students participated in the Student Satisfaction Inventory (SSI) in 1998, in 2003 and again in 2008.
+Berea students participated in the Student Satisfaction Inventory (SSI) in 1998, 2003, 2008, and most recently in 2013.
 The Noel-Levitz Student Satisfaction Inventory was used along with a Berea-specific survey to assess a wide array of areas on campus.
 In general, satisfaction ratings have risen in most all areas covered.

 - Student Satisfaction Inventory Report, 2008